 The Print Scout monitors printing activity throughout an organization or specific ranges within an organization.
-You can install the Print Scout on print servers and user workstations.
+You can install the Print Scout on print servers and user workstations (for Print Analytics) and on workstations (for Sentry Print Services).
 Once installed, the Print Scout collects comprehensive, detailed information about each print job, including who submitted it, when it was submitted, which print device was used, and so on.
 This information is sent to the Beacon server for real-time analysis and reporting capability.

 - Job Size (kB)